Jumping

 Four Majors – Aachen, Spruce Meadows, Geneva & ´s-Hertogenbosch

 The system of the Rolex Grand Slam is simple: Anyone, who wins three shows in a row, receives 1 million Euros on top of the prize-money of each show.
 If that same rider then continues their success by winning a fourth Major in succession, they will be rewarded with an additional 1 million Euro bonus.
-Moreover, anyone who wins two out of the four shows, also receives a bonus.
-If two shows are won in succession, the bonus is 500,000 Euros.
-If the rider is successful in qualifying for the “Two out of four mode”, but doesn’t claim the victories at two consecutive shows, the bonus total 250,000 Euros.
+Whoever wins two shows in a row receives a bonus of 500,000 euros.
 It is only the rider that counts.
 It is possible to claim the bonus riding different horses.
 This system is infinite, it is not limited to a calendar year.
 It is a never ending story.

 2015 the British Show Jumper Scott Brash is the first to win the Rolex Grand Slam.
 With his Horse Hello Sanctos he won the three Grand Prix in Aachen, Spruce Meadows and Geneva – and makes History.